South-East Asian theatre of World War II: Allied command structure

-At the start of the war the British had two commands with responsibilities for possessions in the theatre.
-India Command under General Sir Archibald Wavell the Commander-in-Chief (CinC) of the Army of India and the Far East Command, first under Air Chief Marshal Robert Brooke-Popham and then from 23 December 1941 commanded by Lieutenant-General Sir Henry Royds Pownall.

-India Command was responsible for British India, British Ceylon, and for some of the time Burma.
-The Far East Command based in Singapore was responsible for Hong Kong, Malaya, Singapore and other British Far East possessions including, for some of the time, Burma.
+At the start of the war the British forces in the area fell under at least three separate commands.
+General Sir Archibald Wavell, the Commander-in-Chief, India, directed the British and Indian Armies in India and Burma.
+Vice Admiral Sir Ralph Leatham, the Commander-in-Chief, East Indies, directed the Royal Navy's East Indies Station and the Royal Indian Navy.
+In November 1940 the Far East Command was established under Air Chief Marshal Robert Brooke-Popham based in Singapore.
+From 23 December 1941, Far East Command was commanded by Lieutenant-General Sir Henry Royds Pownall.
+Far East Command was responsible for Hong Kong, Malaya, Singapore and other British Far East possessions, and took over responsibility for Burma.
+It was responsible for military and air, but not naval, forces.

-A month after the outbreak of war with Japan on 7 December 1941, the Allied governments jointly appointed the British Commander-in-Chief (CinC) of the Army of India, General Sir Archibald Wavell, as Supreme Allied Commander of all "American-British-Dutch-Australian" (ABDA) forces in South East Asia and the Pacific, from Burma to the Dutch East Indies.
+A month after the outbreak of war with Japan on 7 December 1941, the Allied governments jointly appointed General Wavell as Supreme Allied Commander of all "American-British-Dutch-Australian" (ABDA) forces in South East Asia and the Pacific, from Burma to the Dutch East Indies.